afk-mario/busca/README.md

 # Running and building from source

-Currently using webpack and web-ext to build the addon, if you want to try it yourself run
+Currently using webpack and web-ext to build the addon, if you want to try it yourself follow this steps:

+To install the project dependencies run:

 `yarn install` or `npm install`

-To start the develpment process run:
+To start webpack on dev mode run:

-`yarn start:dev` or `npm run start:dev`

-`yarn start:fox` or `npm run start:fox`
+`yarn start` or `npm run start`

+To run the addon on firefox run:

+`web-ext run -s dist --firefox=PATH_TO_YOUR_FIREFOX_BIN --pre-install`

-To build the addon run:
+To build the production webpack bundle run:

 `yarn build:prod` or `npm run build:prod`

+To build the addon zip run:

 `yarn build:fox` or `npm run build:fox`